Setom29/mt-notes-bot/README.md

-This is the telegram bot for making notes and saving documents.
+Telegram bot for notes and docs.